lsymds/Filesystem/docs/adapter-local.md

 # Local Adapter

-Baseline.Filesystem ships with an local filesystem adapter.
+LSymds.Filesystem ships with an local filesystem adapter.
 It implements the standard API of the project and adheres to all of its principles around pathing, stores and so on.

 There are a few things you should be aware of when using this adapter, which are detailed under the